open-telemetry/oteps/text/trace/0192-messaging-semantic-conventions-spec.md

 producers and consumers, regardless of the underlying messaging transport mechanism and its instrumentation.

-Instrumentors will be required to instrument producer and consumer applications so that context is attached to messages and extraced from messages in a coordinated way.
-Future versions of these conventions might recommend context propagation according to certain industry standards.
+Instrumentors are required to instrument producer and consumer applications so that context is attached to messages and extraced from messages in a coordinated way.
+Future versions of these conventions might recommend [context propagation according to certain industry standards](#standards-for-context-propagation).

 > A producer SHOULD attach a creation context to each message.
 The creation context
 > SHOULD be attached in a way so that it is not changed by intermediaries.